 The Materials Processing Institute’s COVID-19 response began in February, based on observation of activity in other countries, particularly the Far East.
 Throughout the crisis, the Institute has remained focussed on our objectives to:

 - Keep all staff, visitors and their families safe and well.

 - Continue the operation of the Institute, in so far as is possible.

 - Avoid any detrimental impact on the income of colleagues.

 Immediate action was taken to protect colleagues and their families as follows:

-- Anyone in the vulnerable group, or anyone who lives with, or cares for someone in the vulnerable group to work from home immediately.
+- Anyone in the vulnerable group, or anyone who lives with, or cares for someone in the vulnerable group worked from home immediately.
 Where such people were unable to work from home they were furloughed on full pay.